 Cholesterol home test kits

 Are home cholesterol testing kits a useful and accurate way to check cholesterol levels between appointments with your doctor?
-Read on to learn whether using a cholesterol home test kit might be right for you and of their reliability.
+Are they reliable?
+Get the facts here.

 What is a cholesterol home test kit?

 Having a cholesterol test kit at home can be a convenient way to test your cholesterol levels.

 Unlike blood tests at the doctor's surgery that are sent off to a laboratory to be tested, the home kit gives results within minutes.